victools/jsonschema-generator/slate-docs/source/includes/_main-generator.md

       <td colspan="2"><code>Option.DEFINITIONS_FOR_MEMBER_SUPERTYPES</code></td>
     </tr>
     <tr>
       <td>For a member (field/method), having a declared type for which subtypes are being detected, include a single definition with any collected member attributes assigned directly.
 Any subtypes are only being handled as generic types, i.e., outside of the member context.
-That means, certain relevent annotations may be ignored (e.g. a jackson <code>@JsonTypeInfo</code> override on a single member would not be correctly reflected in the produced schema).</td>
+That means, certain relevant annotations may be ignored (e.g. a jackson <code>@JsonTypeInfo</code> override on a single member would not be correctly reflected in the produced schema).</td>
       <td>For a member (field/method), having a declared type for which subtypes are being detected, include a list of definittions: one for each subtype in the given member's context.
 This allows independently interpreting contextual information (e.g., member annotations) for each subtype.</td>
     </tr>
     <tr>